yaronf/I-D/STAR/draft-ietf-acme-star.md

 Mitigation recommendations from ACME still apply, but some of them need
     to be adjusted.
-For example, applying rate limiting to the initial request, by the nature of the recurrent behavior cannot solve the above problem.
+For example, applying rate limiting to the initial request, by the nature of the auto-renewal behavior cannot solve the above problem.
 The CA server needs complementary mitigation and specifically, it SHOULD enforce a minimum value on auto-renewal "lifetime".
 Alternatively, the CA can set an